crossplane-contrib/provider-ansible/docs/design.md

 The annotation used to specify the policy information is not part of the desired state or source of truth.
 It is really just a small chunk of metadata that instructs the Ansible provider how to trigger the Ansible role.

 When user creates the `AnsibleRun` resource, it means they claim to request the cluster.
 This will trigger the Ansible role in `Observe()`.
+When user edits the `AnsibleRun` resource, it means they claim to update the cluster.
+This will trigger the Ansible role in `Observe()`.
 When user deletes the `AnsibleRun` resource, it means they claim to drop the cluster.
 This will trigger the same Ansible role in `Delete()` to clean the cluster.

 In order to differentiate the presence or absence of `AnsibleRun`, a special variable will be sent to the Ansible role when it starts to run: